Killing Bigfoot with Bad Science

 In 2002, a Washington logger named Ray Wallace died, and his family produced the carved wooden feet that he used to make Bigfoot footprints all over the Pacific Northwest, beginning in 1958.
 The newspapers and TV tabloids lapped it up, reporting that the entire Bigfoot phenomenon was now proven to be a hoax perpetrated by Wallace.
 Well, I feel the time has come for me to come clean about something that I've wanted to get off my chest for decades.
 When I was a kid, I once made some fake Bigfoot footprints too.
 The cat's out of the bag.
 Bigfoot is now doubly proven to be a hoax.

-Obviously, anyone who has any kind of basic understanding of research methodology can't accept Ray Wallace's story as proof that Bigfoot is a hoax.
+Obviously, anyone who has any kind of basic understanding of logical thinking can't accept that Ray Wallace's hoax story proves that all Bigfoot reports are hoaxes.
 Sure, he made fake prints.
 So have a thousand other guys.
 They were doing it before Ray Wallace was born, and they're still doing it today.
 Anyone can be making those tracks.
 Anyone...

 2. Saying the Patterson-Gimlin film is "the worst fake ever."